K. Sukumaran (writer)

-K. Sukumaran (20 May 1876–11 March 1956) was a short story writer, humourist, poet, essayist and playwright from Malabar, India.
+K. Sukumaran (20 May 1876 – 11 March 1956) was a short story writer, humourist, poet, essayist and playwright from Malabar, India.
 He was one of the pioneers of the short story in Malayalam.
 He is sometimes referred to as Malabar K. Sukumaran to distinguish him from other writers with similar names.

 Life

 K. Sukumaran was born on 20 May 1876 to Kambil Thattailathu Govindan and Idamalathu Neely.
 His uncle Diwan Bahadur E. K. Krishnan was a sub-judge in Calicut.
 Sukumaran stayed with his uncle and did his schooling.
 He studied at Norman School, Municipal School and Basel Mission School.
 He passed his matriculation in 1890 as a private candidate as he was underage.
 He completed his Intermediate from Telicherry Brennen College and Palghat Victoria College.
 He graduated in Zoology from Madras Presidency College in 1894.
 Then he started working as a civil court clerk.
-He passed civil judiciary test in 1915.
+He passed the civil judiciary test in 1915.
 He retired from services in 1931 while working at the Assistant Sessions Court in Calicut.
 Sukumaran died on 11 March 1956.
 He was married to his uncle's daughter Kousalya.